 - Chemotherapy waste: Any material containing cytotoxic and/or antineoplastic agents during the preparation, handling or administration of the agent, including:

 - Other contaminated materials

 All biohazardous waste containers must be labeled with a biohazard label (red or red/orange label with the universal biohazard symbol and the word BIOHAZARD underneath).
-Please contact us at: Safety@uvm.edu if you need biohazard labels.
+Contact us at firstname.lastname@example.org if you need biohazard labels.

 In addition, red or red/orange biohazard bags should be used for the disposal and/or autoclaving of biohazardous waste.
-Clear biohazardous waste bags are not allowed on our campus any longer, since they can be easily mistaken with trash bags.
-Red biowaste bags are usually available in the HSRF biowaste shed, Terrill 109 and the biowaste room in the Colchester Research Facility.
+Red biowaste bags are usually available in the HSRF supply cabinet, Terrill 109, and the biowaste room in the Colchester Research Facility.

 Liquid biohazardous waste can be disposed of in different ways depending on the type of biological agent present, containing vessel, etc. The most frequently used method to discard liquid biohazardous waste is: